natrontech/workshop-ansible/docs/setup/prod/directory-structure.md

 roles/
     common/               # this hierarchy represents a "role" tasks/            #
-            main.yml      #  <-- tasks file can include smaller files if warranted handlers/         #
+            main.yml      #  <-- tasks file can include smaller files if wanted handlers/         #
             main.yml      #  <-- handlers file
         templates/        #  <-- files for use with the template resource